 I felt so full, and so choked with life.
 The Turkic-Farsi-Dari-Arab concoction of the office and the city spattered with some Canadian and Nordic sensibilities was so intoxicating and complicated.
 Life was filled with urgency, social activity, cultural exchanges and spiritual fulfilment.
-I lived in gorgeous apartments, and really learned to cook some basic dishes which I make till today to serve to various groups of people.
-So much of Ankara is still stored in the drawers of my brains, folders and folders of memories bursting at the top- i just need to open it and it comes popping out.
+So much of Ankara is still stored in the drawers of my brains, folders and folders of memories bursting at the top- I just need to open it and it comes popping out.
 It was a city I felt my most authentic potential manifested itself.
 I have never lived in a country that I felt so strongly affiliated with even if I didnt understand all of its dilemmas aspirations and sorrows, but it was a place filled with juxtapositions that resonated- proud warm arrogant generous complex west east melancholic jovial – against this background was a flow of humanitarians and refugees from the west, the east, north and south bringing with them their own generosity, intelligence, cultural baggage and idealized world vision.
 When the Syrian crisis first broke out and intensified more and more of them poured to the office some as colleagues and I knew we were part of a very critical time in history.
-After Ankara I could never feel the same way about the world anymore
+After Ankara I could never feel the same way about the world anymore.